OutSystems/docs-odc/src/eap/security/security.md

 The event-driven architecture facilitates the detection of anomalous patterns and activities that might indicate potential security threats.
 As events are processed and analyzed, the system can identify deviations from normal behavior and trigger alerts for further investigation.

+For example, when you click 1CP, several services work behind the scenes to transform the app you're developing in the ODC Studio into a container deployed in Kubernetes.
+Many of these interactions between services use events.
+Decoupling services in this way improves resilience and helps locate potential security threats.

 ODC has advanced intrusion detection, safeguarding your apps and data against known, unknown, and undisclosed threats.

 OutSystems staff actively monitor all systems and the appropriate teams follow up alerts.
 See [Monitoring and support](#monitoring-and-support) for more detail.